FINANCIAL AID DEFINED

 HOW AND WHEN TO APPLY FOR FINANCIAL AID

-Complete the Free Application for Federal Student Aid (FAFSA) to be considered for financial aid from the federal government, state governments and many colleges.
-You can also apply for financial aid directly from the colleges you’re applying to and from private organizations.
-Some of these may require you to submit the CSS/Financial Aid PROFILE or their own private forms.
+Some colleges may also require you to submit the CSS/Financial Aid PROFILE or their own private forms.
 Remember, meeting deadlines is your responsibility.
 You have to submit your applications on time to qualify for financial aid.
 October 1 of your senior year is the first day you can file the FAFSA.
 College, state and private financial aid deadlines vary.
 Aim to file the FAFSA as close to October 1 as possible; many colleges are recommending the FAFSA to be completed by November 15.
 Financial aid dollars are limited, and in many cases are awarded on a first-come, first-served basis.
-In previous years, the MAP Grant (awarded/funded by Illinois and is worth close to $5,000) ran out of funds two months after the opening date of the FAFSA.
+In previous years, the MAP Grant (awarded/funded by Illinois and is worth up to $5,340) ran out of funds two months after the opening date of the FAFSA.
 This is why it is essential to apply as close to October 1 as you can.

 Use the Student Federal Aid At A Glance info sheet to help you navigate the application process for federal student aid.
 You can also read about FAFSA programs: program description, type of aid and amount awarded annually.